TLS Certificates

 The certs

 volume is a dedicated volume that stores all the certificates used for secure TLS communications and authentication through mTLS, as well as the Certificate Authority (CA) to validate these.
-It ensures that these certificates are easily accessible to the Connectware services.
+It ensures that Connectware services can reliably access the certificates they need.

-volume specifically holds certificates and keys for the Connectware core services, including both server keys and client keys (both sides for mTLS), as well as the necessary CA certificates.
+volume also stores the keys for Connectware core services.
+This includes both server and client keys used in mTLS authentication, as well as the associated CA certificates.